Tsahi-Elkayam/JenkinsDoc/README.md

 A Sublime Text plugin that provides documentation and autocompletion for Jenkins Pipeline syntax.

+this is my attempt to fork https://marketplace.visualstudio.com/items?itemName=Maarti.jenkins-doc

+full credit to ryan martinet for an amazing project still under development

 ## Features

 - Documentation on hover for Jenkins keywords